HiveTracker/hivetrackerjs/README.md

 ### What?

-This repo is a Web Bluetooth test using simple Serial-like communication.
+This repo contains a simulation and a Web Bluetooth test using simple Serial-like communication.

 To try it, install the following in your computer and BLE device.